CERT-Polska/Artemis/docs/quick-start.rst

 of entries separated with newlines.
 Artemis works with both IPs and domains.
 It also supports IP ranges, both in the form of `127.0.0.1-127.0.0.10` or `127.0.0.0/30`.

-If a URL is provided, the domain from this URL will be scanned.
+If a URL is provided, the host from this URL will be scanned.

 To be later able to filter various types of targets, provide a tag in the `Tag` field.